mike-seger/custom-auth-headers/README.md

 Authorization roles are just assigned to the user, disregarding any identity.

-Although the example contains the required customization, in order to deserve the security label, a real world application must implement the required authentication (identity verification) and add the authorization roles according to the identity.
+Although the example contains the required customization, in order to deserve the security label, a real world application must implement the required authentication (identity verification) and add the authorization roles accordingly.

 ## Running
 ```